Improve Listening Skills to Drive Better AR Recovery Rates

 Limiting Negative Language

-This tactic can be especially effective during the validation phase of a conversation, when a worried consumer is telling you their story.
 Positive, reassuring phrases along with the ability to restate a consumer’s concerns will create a strong connection with consumers and let them know you’re here to help.

-Create Connection with Consumers
+💡 3 Tactics to Create Connection with Consumers

-Listening in Healthcare Collections
+Improving Listening Skills in Healthcare Collections

 • Negotiate affordable payment schedules